Top 5 This Week

 What are the driver’s license and vehicle registration requirements when moving to Oregon?

 Driver’s license: must be obtained within 30 days of establishing Oregon residency.
 Requires proof of identity, Social Security number, and proof of Oregon residency.
 Vision test required for all transfers; knowledge test may be required; road skills test is waived for valid license holders in most cases.
 Vehicle registration: also within 30 days at Oregon DMV; bring title, proof of insurance, and registration fee payment.
 Emissions testing (DEQ inspections) is required for vehicles in the Portland metro and other designated areas, but not in most of rural Oregon.
-Note: Oregon charges a 0.5% privilege tax on new vehicle purchases in addition to standard registration fees — a cost specific to Oregon that surprises buyers who have not budgeted for it.
+Note: Oregon levies a 0.5% privilege tax on new vehicle purchases through dealers in addition to standard registration fees (per the Oregon Department of Revenue); a 2025 legislated increase is tied up in a 2026 veto referendum, so confirm the current rate before buying.

 What is Oregon’s Urban Growth Boundary and how does it affect housing?